OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Use the VS Code debugger for Excel on Windows

-You can use VS Code to debug custom functions that don't use a shared runtime in Office Excel on the desktop.
+You can use VS Code to debug custom functions that don't use a shared Configure your Office Add-in to use a shared runtime in Office Excel on the desktop.

 > [!IMPORTANT]
 > There is a known issue with the following debugging steps.
 The steps work for a project installed with the **Excel Custom Functions Add-in project** option in the Yeoman generator with **TypeScript** selected as the script type, but the steps do not work for a project installed with **JavaScript** selected as the script type.
 For additional information, see [OfficeDev/office-js-docs-pr issue #3355](https://github.com/OfficeDev/office-js-docs-pr/issues/3355).